 Likewise, it is important that we hear from you about your case.
 New facts might develop which you need to tell us about.
 You might want to put your case on hold for some reason, or perhaps slow down its progress.
 If you believe we do not understand your expectations and goals regarding your case, let us know.
 If you think we need to do something or stop doing something, let us know.
 Even if we disagree with your assessment, it is important for us to talk it out with you, to understand your position and make sure you understand our reasons for doing things the way we do.
 Unfortunately, miscommunications sometimes occur, which need to be straightened out.
 Not communicating can lead to a host of problems.

-Better understanding your legal fees and your relationship with your lawyer.
+Better understanding your legal fees and your relationship with your employment lawyer.

-Rarely does anyone want to be in a situation that requires hiring an attorney.
+Rarely does anyone want to be in a situation that causes you to hire your employment law attorney.
 One reason is because, quite frankly, it can often be expensive.
 We try, however, to understand our clients’ concerns regarding legal fees.
 We also make every effort to help you understand why you are charged what appears on your bill, how those fees were incurred, and all the other details that make up the attorney-client relationship.

 We do this by beginning the relationship with the Agreement for Legal Services.
 The Agreement is a contract which sets out in detail all the important rights and obligations which you have as the client and which we have as your attorneys.
 The Agreement should answer every question you have about our business relationship.
 If you do not understand any part of the Agreement for Legal Services, ask to explain it to you.
 After fully discussing any concerns you might have, if you are uncomfortable with any of the terms or conditions in the Agreement, do not sign it.